What is Italy Chronicles?

 - Stephen Lusher – an ex-politician from Australia now resident in Tuscany who comments on news and politics and who believes in Italy’s enormous potential.

 - Jenny M Want – a resident of fascinating Barga in Tuscany, Jenny writes about wine, local sights and traditions.

 - David Wineman – an author of crime stories and another resident of Barga.
 Yes, he does know Jenny.
 David contributes articles about Tuscany.

 - David Brenner – based in Abruzzo Italy, former BBC man Brenner writes about Italy’s wonderful wines, and taste tests them too.

 - Paolo Feroleto – A former Italy Chronicles’ contributor and Italian design specialist.

-- Anna Lebedeva – a journalist based in Abruzzo, Italy who writes about the Abruzzo region, travel and Italian food.
+- Anna Lebedeva – a journalist based in Abruzzo, Italy who contributes articles on the Abruzzo region, travel, and Italian food.

 - Diana Besser – Italy Chronicles’ 2012 Florence, Italy, based intern who wrote about her stay in Florence and how life in Italy compares to life back home in the USA.

 - Giulia Garau – who writes occasional articles about Sardinia.

 - Guðjón Ingi Sigurðarson – former contributor who wrote about the Italian Indie music scene.